ROTARC/ADAPT/README.md

 print(settings.filtering.order)
 ```

+### Handling non-existing paths

+All paths in the configuration are converted to `pathlib.Path` objects.
+If a
+directory path does not exist, a warning message is printed.
+You can suppress
+these warnings by passing `warn_if_missing=False` to `load_settings()`.

+You can create all non-existing directories by running
+`project.settings.create_missing_directories(settings)`, where `settings` is the
+loaded settings object.
+This also creates any parent directories that do not
+exist.

 ## Best practices

-- Write a README.md (replacing this file) with a short explanation of the
+- Write a README.md (rename this file to TEMPLATE.md) with a short explanation
-  repository: what is the goal, and how can people use it?
-For simple projects,
+  of the repository: what is the goal, and how can people use it?
+For simple
-  this could suffice as documentation.
-For more complex projects, it should
+  projects, this could suffice as documentation.
+For more complex projects, it
-  refer to more extensive documentation.
+  should refer to more extensive documentation.
 - All interim and processed data should be derived from source data and
   annotations.
 This derivation should be reproducible, such that interim and
   processed files can be removed without losing information.